 Probability theory a brief review.
 Probability spaces, random variables and vectors, convergence of a sequence of random variables, limit theorems etc., lognormal and bivariate Gaussian distributions.
-Mo-tivating example-Derivatives.
+Motivating example-Derivatives.
 What is a derivative security?
 Types of derivatives, The basic problem: How much should I pay for an option?
 Fair price, Expectation pricing, Arbitrage and no arbitrage.
 The simple case of futures.
 Arbitrage arguments, The arbitrage theorem, Arbitrage pricing and hedging.
 Discrete time stochastic processes and pricing models.
-Binomial methods, Arbitrage and reassigning probabilities, A first look at martingales, Stochastic processes - discrete in time, Markov chains in discrete time, The Poisson process etc., Conditional expectations, Random walks, Change of probabilities, Martingales, Martingales, Brownian theorem, Pricing a derivative and hedging portfolios, Martingale approach to dynamic asset allocation.
+Binomial methods, Arbitrage and reassigning probabilities, A first look at martingales, Stochastic processes - discrete in time, Markov chains in discrete time, The Poisson process etc., Conditional expectations, Random walks, Change of probabilities, Martingales, Martingale representation theorem, Pricing a derivative and hedging portfolios, Martingale approach to dynamic asset allocation.
 Continuous time processes and their connection to PDE.
-Markov processes, Stochastic integration, Stochastic differential equations and Ito's lemma, Black-Scholes model, Derivation of the Black-Scholes Partial Differential Equation, Solving the Black Scholes equation, Comparison with martingale method, Optimal portfolio selection.
+Markov processes in continuous time, Brownian Motion, Brownian bridge, Brownian motion with drift and Wiener processes, Stochastic integration, Stochastic differential equations and Ito's lemma, Black-Scholes model, Derivation of the Black-Scholes Partial Differential Equation, Solving the Black Scholes equation, Comparison with martingale method, Optimal portfolio selection.